 Drugs and Medication

 Tendons are strands of tissue that connect muscles to bones, enabling movement.
 RA can damage tendons and even cause them to rupture.
-This type of surgery, most commonly used on the hands, reattaches and repairs damaged tendons, restoring movement and function.Learn more about tendon repair.
+This type of surgery, most commonly used on hands, reattaches and repairs damaged tendons.
+This restores movement and function.

 This type of surgery removes inflamed synovial tissue.
 This tissue forms the membranes surrounding the inflamed joints responsible for RA.
 Removing this reduces pain and swelling.
 However, it’s impossible to remove all synovial tissue, and it will also grow back after surgery.
 So synovectomy is a temporary solution at best.
 It’s rarely done by itself and can be combined with tendon reconstruction and arthroscopy.

 If total joint replacement is not an option, your doctor may choose joint fusion.
 This type of surgery removes a damaged joint and fuses the affected bones together, often using bone grafts taken from your pelvis.
 Joint fusion limits movement but reduces pain and stops further bone damage.
 It’s commonly used on wrists, ankles, fingers, toes, thumbs, or hips.